fefelixa/macfonts/README.md

 these fonts are created by Apple and i am simply here to pass them onto you

-also i used [7-zip](7-zip.org) to find these files from the official .dmg files that Apple supplies (for free)
+i used [7-zip](https://www.7-zip.org) to find these otf files from the official .dmg files that Apple supplies (for free)